Murder of Ong Huay Dee

-On 15 June 2000, 65-year-old part-time taxi driver Ong Huay Dee (翁伙俤 Wēng Huŏdì) (Note: His Chinese name was also spelt as 翁伙弟 Wēng Huŏdì (same pronunciation)) was murdered by a passenger while he was driving along Pasir Ris in Singapore.
-Ong's passenger and killer, 25-year-old Thai national Khwan-On Natthaphon (Note: His name was also spelt as Khwan-On Nathaphon or Natthapong Khwan-on), was arrested and charged for the murder.
+On 15 June 2000, 65-year-old part-time taxi driver Ong Huay Dee (翁伙俤 (Wēng Huŏdì, Ong Hóe-tī)) (Note: His Chinese name was also spelt as 翁伙弟 (Wēng Huŏdì, Ong Hóe-tī) (same pronunciation)) was murdered by a passenger while he was driving along Pasir Ris in Singapore.
+Ong's passenger and killer, 25-year-old Thai national Khwan-On Natthaphon, (Note: His name was also spelt as Khwan-On Nathaphon or Natthapong Khwan-on) was arrested and charged for the murder.
 Even though Khwan-On raised a defence of diminished responsibility and also stated he never intended to kill Ong, the trial court nonetheless rejected his defences and regarded him as a "cold-blooded murderer" for having intentionally caused the fatal head injuries on Ong.
 Hence, Khwan-On was found guilty of murdering Ong and sentenced to death in August 2001, and after losing his appeal, Khwan-On was hanged on 27 September 2002.